-12-1 Inventory Records
+Inventory Records

-Criteria: The County must establish internal controls over the inventory system to ensure that information provided by the system is accurate and that County assets are adequately safeguarded.
+Criteria: The County should establish internal controls over the inventory system to ensure that information provided by the system is accurate and that County assets are adequately safeguarded.

-Condition: During our audit, we noted that several significant year-end inventory adjustments were made to the inventory system to correct balances based on the annual physical inventory count.
-The adjustments were made without investigation for cause and without review by a department head or supervisor.
+Condition: During our audit, we noted that significant year-end inventory system adjustments were made by the County to correct inventory balances based on the annual physical inventory count.
+Significant adjustments indicate that inventory additions and withdrawals were not being accurately accounted for throughout the year.